Top 10 List of Work Comp Audit Errors

 • Volunteers.

-Vermont Department of Labor
+Regulated By: Vermont Department of Labor

-Division of Workers' Compensation and Safety
+Division of Workers Compensation and Safety

-National Life Building
+National Life Building – Drawer 20

 Montpelier, Vermont 05620-3401

-(802) 828-2286
+phone: (802) 828-2286 fax: (802) 828-4248

-Workers Compensation Statute:
+Division of Workers Compensation

 Information on this page is provided only as a reference.
 While we strive to mantain accurate information on this site please realize workers compensation laws are complicated and subject to change at any time.
+No warranty as to the accuracy or completeness of this information is provided or to be implied.
+You must verify this data before use with the individual governing authority for this state.
 If you need help with a workers compensation problem or have a specific situation or question please contact our office.
 Otherwise please consult your states governing authority or an attorney in your state of residency for assistance.

 Contact Us: